Wikibase-Stakeholder-Group/Wikibase-Stakeholder-Group.github.io/members.md

 # Group Members
 {: .no_toc}

 Membership is open to organizations and individuals that are using Wikibase for relevant work and are willing to provide resources for towards the groups [mission](about#mission).
-If you're interested in joining, please get in touch via email to `dragan.espenschied@rhizome.org`.
+If you're interested in joining, please get in touch via email to `lozana.rossenova@tib.eu` or `dragan.espenschied@rhizome.org`.

 1. TOC
 {: toc}